jaimetur/PhotoMigrator/help/05-icloud-takeout.md

 - `--icloud-no-symbolic-albums`: copy files instead of creating symlinks in albums
 - `--icloud-include-memories`: also build folders from `Memories/*.csv`

+Tip:
+- In the Web Interface, TUI, and GUI this option is pre-selected by default.

 ## Expected output

 By default the processed output is created as: